apartmentlist/coding-challenges/obfuscated/README.md

 1. Submissions must successfully print the submitters full name (and nothing else) when run on the test machine (Tom's laptop)
 1. Programs must not take any command line arguments

+### Selecting Winners

+After the submission deadline, all valid entries will be voted on for various categories by a jury of your peers.
+An entry can win in any number of categories that it qualifies for.

+#### Categories

+* Overall - all valid entries are eligible
+* Short and sweet - the source code must contain no more than 256 characters
+* ASCII artiste - sure it's hard to read, but looking at the source is pure bliss

+#### Prizes

 ### Prior Art

 * [Fifth Obfuscated Perl Contest](https://www.foo.be/docs/tpj/issues/vol5_3/tpj0503-0014.html)